What is Domestic Violence?

 Emotional abuse is identified when there are acts of jealousy, possessiveness, isolation, and monitoring your every step.
 This kind of abuse may seem very subtle as we are not always realistic and see what our emotions really are.
 Sometimes you might feel that you are nothing, have no support, are alone, and that your spouse is demanding.

-Name calling, bullying, cheating, threatening you with your kids, are all examples of emotional abuse.
-This is basically anything makes you feel that you are worthless.
+Name-calling, bullying, cheating, threatening you with your kids, are all examples of emotional abuse.
+This is basically anything that makes you feel that you are worthless.